Freedom of information

 The FOI Act allows members of the public to:

-- request access to documents held by the department or the Minister
+- request access to documents held by the department

 - request the amendment of documents that contain personal information about the applicant which is incomplete, incorrect, out-of-date or misleading

 In accordance with PC045 – Disclosure logs for Non-personal information once a determination has been provided, the agency is required to make available on our website non-personal information and documents that have been disclosed.
 Information will be publicised online at http://www.environment.sa.gov.au/about-us/freedom-of-information/foi-disclosure-log.